automation-tasks-rs/cargo_auto_lib/README.md

 With a little luck, it included the data of Cargo.toml into the `README.md` inside the markers:
 description, repository, version, &utc_now(), authors

+# Caveats

+This crate will attempt to edit Cargo.toml.
+Unfortunately there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.

+If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!

 # function auto_cargo_toml_to_md()

 To avoid out of sync data like version, authors and description in the README.md files, `auto_cargo_toml_to_md` includes this data from Cargo.toml.